Keynote Speaker · IIBA Global Board Director

 Not a theme, not a framework, not a list of tips.
 A thesis that challenges how you think about the work you do every day.

-Taylor, McNamara, Enthoven, Blair.
+Taylor, McNamara, Bernays, Surkov.
 Real stories with real consequences that connect directly to Monday morning.

 Russell has been inside some of the most significant organisational failures of the last twenty years.
 He doesn't just observe the theatre of control.
 He's been part of it.